 In today's blog post from Bryan Fagan.
-I would like to share with you my perspective on what your life may be like after getting a divorce.
-As with anything having to do with family law I always caution folks to understand that the information I am providing you with is only my perspective on what your life could end up looking like.
+I want to share my perspective on what your life may be like after getting a divorce.
+As with anything with family law, I always caution folks to understand that the information I am providing you with is only my perspective on what your life could end up looking like.
 Your circumstances play a great role in determining how well your divorce went and also what your post-divorce life looks like.
 As a result, you should be prepared to consider what your life has been like to make changes and prepare for the transition into your post-divorce life.

 Begin planning for your post-divorce life before your divorce even begins

-Beginning to live on a budget may sound to be intimidating but I can tell you that it is not.
-What living on a budget allows you to do is have the freedom to know that you have the money available to spend in certain areas.
+Beginning to live on a budget may sound intimidating, but I can tell you that it is not.
+Living on a budget allows you to have the freedom to know that you have the money available to spend in certain areas.
 For example, a budget allows you the freedom to spend a certain amount of money each month in optional or discretionary areas after you have ensured that you have the funds to pay for your household essentials like your mortgage, utilities, groceries, and other expenses.
 The budget ensures that you will not have more months left at the end of your money.

 A budget does not need to be something intricate or complicated.
-Simply sitting down at the end of the month to take into account the next month's income and expenditures is all you have to do.
-Many of the more computer savvy folks written this blog post may be interested in creating an Excel spreadsheet for your budget period, on the other hand, those of you who may be less computer savvy can simply create a budget on a piece of notebook paper or a legal pad.
+Simply sitting down at the end of the month to consider the next month's income and expenditures is all you have to do.
+Many of the more computer savvy folks written this blog post may be interested in creating an Excel spreadsheet for your budget period; on the other hand, those of you who may be less computer savvy can create a budget on a piece of notebook paper or a legal pad.
 Becoming intentional about your finances is the most critical aspect of this discussion.
-A budget forces you to become intentional and helps to take the guesswork out of your financial life after the divorce.
+A budget forces you to become intentional and helps take the guesswork out of your financial life after the divorce.

-You may find that despite your best efforts you do not have enough income to support your lifestyle.
-While this can be an extremely intimidating proposition it is better to approach the situation from this perspective rather than coming to this realization by surprise.
+You may find that you do not have enough income to support your lifestyle despite your best efforts.
+While this can be an extremely intimidating proposition, it is better to approach the situation from this perspective rather than coming to this realization by surprise.
 It may force you out of the routine nature of your employment and pushy towards finding a new job or going back to the completed degree that allows you to better yourself from an educational standpoint and income standpoint.
 It may have taken you months to figure this out had you not begin the legwork of budgeting.

 Working with your children as they transition after the divorce

-If you have children then undoubtedly they will be the most important part of your divorce case to you and your family.
+If you have children, they will undoubtedly be the most important part of your divorce case to you and your family.
 Parents tend to hold 2 pretty extreme views of their children: that their kids will either be scarred forever because of the divorce or their children are incredibly flexible and able to deal with the challenges of divorce without any issue.
 From my experience, I would tell you that the truth probably lies somewhere in the middle.

-If your children want to ask you questions about the divorce and that its impact on their lives moving forward then you absolutely should make yourself available to answer those questions.
-Many parents will do well when it comes to answering these questions because they have strong interpersonal skills and communication skills.
+If your children want to ask you questions about the divorce and that its impact on their lives moving forward, then you absolutely should make yourself available to answer those questions.
+Many parents will do well when answering these questions because they have strong interpersonal skills and communication skills.
 On the other hand, you may want to seek out resources or advice from people you have been in your position to help learn how to approach difficult questions from your kids.

 Regardless, you should talk to your children and do it's much listening as talking.
 They may have legitimate concerns about their life after the divorce.
 This means that you should have legitimate concerns as well.
-Helping your kids to adjust to living in separate households, not being able to see both of their parents whenever they want, and going through some degree of emotional transition is normal.
-Remember that they do not have the experience or maturity to be able to guide themselves as you do.
+Helping your kids adjust to living in separate households, not seeing both of their parents whenever they want, and going through some degree of emotional transition is normal.
+Remember that they do not have the experience or maturity to guide themselves as you do.
 As a result, I recommend that you patiently with your children and remember to have some grace with your co-parent as well.
 That can help you with the relational aspects of your post-divorce life.

-Another key point to take away from this discussion is that you need to be involved in participate in the divorce until its conclusion.
-Many people assume that after mediation but their case comes to a close.
+Another key point to take away from this discussion is that you need to participate in the divorce until its conclusion.
+Many people assume that after mediation, but their case comes to a close.
 However, this could not be further from the truth.
-You need to be sure that your final decree of divorce includes all of the provisions included in the near-mediated settlement agreement.
-If there is an aspect of the final decree of divorce that does not make sense or requires further consideration then you should voice those concerns.
-A final decree of divorce that is not clear about expectations for either you or your Co-parent means that the order is not enforceable.
-In large part then, your divorce will have a lessened impact on your life moving forward.
+It would be best if you were sure that your final decree of divorce includes all of the provisions included in the near-mediated settlement agreement.
+If there is an aspect of the final decree of divorce that does not make sense or requires further consideration, then you should voice those concerns.
+A final decree of divorce that is unclear about expectations for either you or your Co-parent means that the order is not enforceable.
+In large part, then, your divorce will have a lessened impact on your life moving forward.

 Another aspect of your case to consider is that you need to be clear with your attorney about what your financial state is with their office as the divorce comes to a close.
-Many attorneys and people going through divorces are not clear with one another about the state of their case from a financial standpoint.
-If you still owe your attorney fees after your case then you should talk to him or her about what is owed and how to best pay the bill.
+Many attorneys and people going through divorces are not clear about the state of their case from a financial standpoint.
+If you still owe your attorney fees after your case, then you should talk to them about what is owed and how to best pay the bill.
 You may need to work out additional financing, develop a payment plan or clarify discrepancies in the bill.

-The other aspect to think about you're closing weeks of a divorce would be to make sure you understand all aspects of your final orders.
-When it comes to paying child support, special maintenance, making sure your children have Visitation with you, and things of this nature you can rest assured that there will not be a hotline for you to walk through these subjects after the divorce comes to the close.
+The other aspect of thinking about your closing weeks of a divorce would be to make sure you understand all aspects of your final orders.
+When it comes to paying child support, special maintenance, making sure your children have Visitation with you, and things of this nature, you can rest assured that there will not be a hotline for you to walk through these subjects after the divorce comes to the close.
 Therefore, it would do you some good to ask your attorney about any questions on these subjects.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may change due to the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family circumstances may change due to the filing of a divorce or child custody case.